top of page

 Each standard is worth a certain number of credits.
 When you achieve a standard, you earn the amount of credits that standard is worth.

 • A single achievement standard is usually worth three or four credits.
+Most NCEA Level 1 new standards are worth 5 credits.

 • Literacy credits show that a learner can demonstrate reading, writing, speaking and listening skills.